awslabs/duvet/design/witness/decisions.md

    Resolution path: not further discussion — build the first Verus producer prototype and inspect what the artifact actually supports.

+2. **Identifying which obligation is which in failure reports.**
+   Under Decision 14, a multi-witness failure lists the bound witnesses that did not reach I — but at ambiguous positions (generated obligations with byte-identical source ranges, conjunct-level obligations) the labels alone may not tell the user *which* claim at their position failed or how to move the annotation to disambiguate.
+   Failing is the floor and is settled (Decision 14);
+   how to make the failure legible — obligation labels, source-range breakdowns, remediation hints
+   ("split the conjuncts") — is the open design.
+   The mandatory per-witness result list (label, strength, per-witness ✓/✗) is the starting point, already normative.

 ## Work items (not questions — known work) {#work-items}